Photo Credit: Tangalooma Island Resort

 Sure, Tangalooma is a bit pricey to what we are use too.
 But usually we have to spend at least 8-10 hours on an airplane to get there.
 Not to mention the time to get through customs etc.

-Tangalooma is absolutely stunning, a wonderful place for a relaxing family holiday.
+Tangalooma is absolutely stunning, a wonderful place for a relaxing family holiday, perfect if you’re looking for a short weekend away from Brisbane.
 Spend your days swimming in the calm crystal-clear water, join various free activities and splurge on one or two activities that cost extra.

 If you’ve been considering taking the family over to Tangalooma but for one reason or another haven’t got around to it – do it – you won’t regret it!